Friday, July 17, 2009

 drizzle the pizza crust with olive oil, put pesto on top

-followed by the marinated chicken
+followed by the marinated chicken, cheese and minced garlic.

 use some more garlic if you want.